The way we use oxygen is critical.

 The petrochemical intervention required to force nature out of bio-diversity and into straight lines has been enormous.
 Ironically the chemical byproducts of producing soy, rice, corn, wheat, canola and fruits are further cause of mitochondrial damage.(2) (3)

-How this came to be has much to do with the way we operate in groups and how that went from being our competitive edge to pushing us over it.
+How this came to be has much to do with the way we operate in groups to control resourses and how that went from being our competitive edge to pushing us over it.

 The price we pay for this drastic shift is the oxidisation of our mitochondria and the inevitable damage to our DNA.

 * There is much more to vitamin C than I ever realised, especially in relation to low carbohydrate diets – this article covers that well.

 Thomas Seyfried – (5) Cancer as a metabolic Disease – his book is hard work but essential reading for the medical profession.